tmilne5/Trust-the-Critics/README.md

 ### Random Seeds
-The experiments in Section 5.1 of the paper use the random seeds 0, 1, 2, 3, 4 for the distinct training runs.
+The experiments in Section 5.1 (image generation) of the paper use the random seeds 0, 1, 2, 3, 4 for the distinct training runs.
 The experiments in Section 5.2 (image translation) do not use a reproducible seed (i.e. seed = -1 in the code); we do not see this as a major obstacle to reproducibility given the subjective nature of the results.
-The experiments in Section 5.3 use a single random seed of 0 for all noise levels.
+The experiments in Section 5.3 (image denoising) use a single random seed of 0 for all noise levels.

 ### Computing Architecture
 This code was run on the Graham cluster of Compute Canada (https://www.computecanada.ca/), using a single NVIDIA V100 Volta GPU.
 Approximate training times are as follows: